pmalen327/math6630-project-1/README.md

-To reproduce the figure, simply run `p1.py` with no additional arguments.
+To reproduce the figure, simply run `p1.py` in the `code` folder with no additional arguments.

 The `report.tex` SHOULD compile just fine but if there are any issues, there is a pre-compiled report `6630_Project_1.pdf`.